Saptarshi666/CHORAS/README.md

 ## Submodules

-You'll find two submodules in this repository:
+You'll find three submodules in this repository:

 - frontend-v2
 - backend
+- simulation-bckend

 You **won't** need these if you simply want to run the Docker setup described in [setup_instructions.md](./setup_instructions.md).
+(This is the old readme.md kindly look at the new documentation inside the docs_new folder in the backend module to understand how to setup nd run the application)

 If you are interested in the underlying code anyway, run